 The Food History Tour by Doctor Gumbo runs daily from 1-4 pm, seven days a week.
 The cost is $70 per person.

 Where to Stay in New Orleans: The Quisby is centrally located in the Garden District, a 15-minute walk from the French Quarter.
-Free breakfast, an on-site bar open 24/7, and dorms starting at just $18 are a few of the reasons to stay here.
+Complimentary breakfast, an on-site bar open 24/7, and dorms starting at just $18 are a few reasons to stay here.
 Check availability

 My trip to New Orleans was in partnership with New Orleans & Company and The Quisby; this tour was provided compliments of Doctor Gumbo Tours.